MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

         ```cpp

-        // If using version 0.8 Preview, replace with majorMinorVersion{ 0x00000008 } and  versionTag{ L"preview" }
+        // The following code is for 1.0 Experimental.
+If using version 0.8 Preview, replace with
+        // majorMinorVersion{ 0x00000008 } and  versionTag{ L"preview" }
         const UINT32 majorMinorVersion{ 0x00010000 };
         PCWSTR versionTag{ L"experimental1" };
         const PACKAGE_VERSION minVersion{};